Yahoo reverses course on plan to spin off Alibaba stake

 "There is no determination by the board to sell the company or any part of it," Yahoo Chairman Maynard Webb said on a call with investors.
 "We believe that the business remains very undervalued, and we are focused on realizing and unlocking that value."

-The new publicly traded company will house Yahoo's Internet business and its 35 percent stake in Yahoo Japan, worth about $8.5 billion at current exchange rates.
+The new publicly traded company will house Yahoo's Internet business and its 35 percent stake in Yahoo Japan (4689.T), worth about $8.5 billion at current exchange rates.

 Its Alibaba stake, worth more than $30 billion, accounts for the bulk of Yahoo's current market value of $32 billion.